Localized stem structures in quasi-resonant solutions of the Kadomtsev-Petviashvili equation: Conclusions

 \section{Conclusions}

-In this study, we investigated quasi-resonant collisions, which are characterized as a type of elastic collision with a finite but approximately infinite phase shift (i.e., very large).
-These collisions serve as an intermediate state between typical elastic collisions (with finite phase shifts) and resonant collisions (with infinite phase shifts).
-Our focus was on the quasi-resonant solutions of the KPI and KPII equations, specifically analyzing the stem structures within these solutions.
+In this study, we analyzed quasi-resonant collisions, a class of elastic interactions characterized by a finite yet effectively very large phase shift, thus occupying an intermediate regime between standard elastic collisions (finite phase shifts) and fully resonant collisions (infinite phase shifts).
+Our investigation centered on the quasi-resonant solutions of the KPI and KPII equations, with particular emphasis on the detailed structure of the stem---a wave pattern whose quantitative features had not been systematically explored in previous research.